beforesemicolon/markup/docs/documentation/capabilities/web-component.md

 customElements.define('my-button', MyButton)
 ```

-It helps your IDE give you better CSS syntax highlight and autocompletion but it does not perform any computation to your CSS at this point.
+It helps your IDE give you better CSS syntax highlighting and autocompletion, but it does not perform any computation on your CSS at this point.

 #### updateStylesheet